Painting Kitchen Cabinets Services for Fine Minneapolis Homes

 The Painting of Cabinets by Sprayer

-Application of the paint by sprayer is an excellent way to get a smooth and even finish, and adds a degree of efficiency to the work in many cases.
-We favor air assisted airless and airless spray equipment to apply the paint, when a sprayed finish is called for.
+Application of the paint by sprayer is an excellent way to get a smooth and even finish which adds a degree of efficiency to the work in many cases.
+We favor air-assisted airless and airless spray equipment to apply the paint when a sprayed finish is called for.
 Thorough and complete masking and covering of the room is essential to undertake this work.

 The Paint Brush Advantage

-The advantages of a brush painted surface are several, beginning with the relatively simple preparations that are needed.
-Instead of spending time on extensive masking, covering and protecting of the floors and furnishings required for spraying paint, one can focus more on covering and protecting the immediate work areas.
-Covering the floor, masking the edges and hardware removal are usually all that is needed to protect the room during this process.
+The advantages of a brush-painted surface are several, beginning with the relatively simple preparations that are needed.
+Instead of spending time on extensive masking, covering, and protecting the floors and furnishings required for spraying paint, one can focus more on covering and protecting the immediate work areas.
+Covering the floor, masking the edges, and hardware removal are usually all that are needed to protect the room during this process.

 How do you Handle Open Wood Grain?

 If you have cabinets made from open-grained wood such as oak, it is important to bear in mind that even with new paint, there will still be some of that grain apparent in the painted surface.
 This open grain is usually diminished somewhat as primer and paint coats are applied, sanded, and built up, but the grain will still be visible to some extent.
 If you desire to have a finished surface that is completely free of the open grain, this can be accomplished with the use of special fillers.
 Some additional time and cost are involved in doing this, but the results that can be achieved by filling wood and sanding smooth before painting are quite impressive, and can set the work apart from all others.